This is a guide on how to apply for a UAE Visa online if you are flying with Emirates

 Step 2: It is only possible to apply within 59 days of your return date.
 The latest you can apply is 2 weeks before travelling.
 Once you are within the 59 day period, go onto the Emirates website and click on Manage an Existing Booking.
 Log in using your surname and reference number on your ticket.

 Step 3: Scroll down to Apply for your UAE Visa and click on it.
 There are 7 Dubai visa types.
 Choose the one that meets your requirements.
 We applied for the 30-day short-term tourist visa.

-4: Click on Continue to Visa Application
+Step 4: Click on Continue to Visa Application

-- Select the flight leg you require the visa for (if you have a multi-leg trip) and the passengers who require the visa.
+Step 6: Select the flight leg you require the visa for (if you have a multi-leg trip) and the passengers who require the visa.
 You are required to enter the passport numbers, issue date and expiry date here so have this information handy.
 Click on Continue.

 I tried this from Chrome and got an error message.
 Then I logged in via my Opera VPN, which showed that I was from the USA and tried again.
 This time it worked.
 Enter the visa application number received by email and your flight reference number to log in - not the booking reference number.

 I then had to complete personal and passport details, employment details and hotel details.
 Under profession there was a drop down list with very detailed job titles (although I couldn’t find Blogger or Writer).
 I did find these though:

 After completing these details, I proceeded to the next page where I had to upload the documents mentioned above.
 The document sizes accepted are very specific and I used the online image editing tool provided to resize the documents.
 I submitted them for myself and the rest of my family.

 Once all the applications were submitted, I had to make payment via credit card.
 There was a Paypal option too but it seemed to be greyed out.

 After submission I received an email to say that my application was received then another one to say that clearer copies of our passports were required.
 I was able to submit them via email which was better as there was no restriction on the document size, unlike the website application.